department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-developers.md

 1. Make sure this script gets loaded on the HTML page - preferably near the top of the document in the `<head>` tag.

 ### Using Web Components

 #### Vanilla JavaScript Applications

 If the Design System web components will be used in a vanilla JavaScript application, you are ready to use them (identified by tags prefixed with `<va-*>`).

+We make our best efforts to avoid creating web components with object or array properties in order to make them easier to use in static HTML pages.

 #### React Applications

 If the Design System web components will be used in a React application, you are ready to use them unless:

 - You must pass in a function, object or array to a web component's properties